8 Best Summer Beers for Summer (or Pretending It’s Summer)

 Dogfish Head SeaQuench

-I hold a special place in my heart for this beyond limey beer.
+There’s a special place in my heart for this beyond limey lime beer.
 It’s a gose (pronounced goes-uh), which means it’s a sour beer made with salt.
 If that doesn’t sound good to you, you will not like this beer.
 That’s okay, there are plenty of other good summer beers for you to try.
 But if it does sound like something you’d like, you must try it.
 It’s so limey (it’s made with black limes, so cool) and so salty—like drinking lime-infused sea water.
 I find it to be so refreshing on a summer day.
 But you really have to be into the flavors.

 Credit: Liv Averett / Instacart